What It Means to be a Connected K–12 School

 Not all processes can be perfect.
 A school is a living organism that requires a lot of care and consideration.
 To make that work, there must be give-and-take from every area of the school to benefit the students, families, faculty, and staff.
 It takes significant effort to provide for students and families, and everyone in a school goes above and beyond.
 In a connected school, processes must be continuously evaluated and modified for the best outcome for the greater good.
 That may mean the greater good of your graduates, the greater good of your finances, etc. The point is that a greater good must be reached, even if that means compromising a good process in one area for a larger and better approach impacting multiple departments.

-Blackbaud has more than 40 years of experience working with K–12 schools, and our team has developed a proven strategy to reach that greater good conversation.
-We start with a discovery phase by asking what the most significant areas of concern are, such as tuition collections, low donations, etc., and discuss those department processes.
+Blackbaud has more than 40 years of experience working with K–12 schools, and their team has developed a proven strategy to reach that greater good conversation.
+They start with a discovery phase by asking what the most significant areas of concern are, such as tuition collections, low donations, etc., and discuss those department processes.
 How are you managing contracts and automatic payments?
 How easy is that for families?
 Where are you putting your donation forms?
 How many campaigns do you have?
 Why?
-We help schools back into the minor issues in each area that impact the whole.
+Blackbaud has helped thousands of schools, including ours, back into the minor issues in each area that impact the whole.
 At that point, it starts to become easier to see answers.
 Common threads we’ve found in this discovery process include the following:

 • School systems that aren’t user-friendly for families